 One of my favorite taco fillings is actually cauliflower.
 I tasted cauliflower tacos a few years ago during a weekend trip with close friends.
 We rented a house and cooked meals together.
 One night was taco night.
-One of my friends offered to make a cauliflower filling and it was life-changing.
-Even though there was a meat option as well, it was the cauliflower one that quickly disappeared because everyone loved it so much.
+One of my friends offered to make a cauliflower taco filling and it was life-changing.
+Even though there was a meat option as well, it was the cauliflower tacos that quickly disappeared because everyone loved them so much.

 - Easy clean-up.
 I lined the sheet pan with foil and when I’m done cooking, I toss the foil and I barely have to scrub the sheet pan.